Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 7 April 2025 15.34.59 UTC
+- WIB: Senin, 7 April 2025 16.29.15 UTC
-- WITA: Senin, 7 April 2025 16.34.59 UTC
+- WITA: Senin, 7 April 2025 17.29.15 UTC
-- WIT: Senin, 7 April 2025 17.34.59 UTC
+- WIT: Senin, 7 April 2025 18.29.15 UTC

 Kutipan Inspiratif:
-"Technology is the fashion of the '90s.
-It affects everyone, and everyone is interested in it - either from fear of being left behind or because they have a real need to use technology."
+"The road to success is not easy to navigate, but with hard work, drive and passion, it's possible to achieve the American dream."

-Kategori: technology
+Kategori: success